 You should feel proud of yourself!
 You’ve done a lot of work to ensure a wonderful life for your baby!
-Two days after the baby is born, you can officially sign the necessary paperwork to place the baby for adoption with the adoptive family.
+Texas law requires that birth mothers wait 48 hours after the baby is born before officially signing the necessary paperwork to place the baby for adoption with the adoptive family.
 This usually happens at the hospital, with your Adoption Specialist, before everyone goes home.

 Not all adoptions are arranged before the delivery.
-Even from the hospital or your home, you can still decide that adoption is the best choice — and we can help you make an adoption plan and move forward with it.
+Some birth mothers may have been hesitant on whether adoption was the right route even after their baby is born.
+Even from the hospital or your home, you can still decide that putting your baby up for adoption after birth is the best choice — and we can help you make an adoption plan and move forward with it.
 Call us to discuss your situation!

 Texas Adoption Agency is Here For You